 3. Do I NeedUnderlayment if I’m Gluing Down?

 Not usually, but it depends.
-Some installers will use a 3 in 1 underlayment in combination with a flooring adhesive with sound barrier for added sound insulation.
+Some installers will use a 3 in 1 underlayment in combination with a for added sound insulation.
 However, typically the use of 3 in 1 pads precludes the use of adhesive.